 The event aims to support members, our wider communities and students to help them look at climate change now and into the future.
 The programme covers an array of areas from governance to personal leadership.
 As well as live sessions each day, we have a whole host of supporting content to ensure you gain practical insights to build a more resilient future.
 Please see the programme tab for full information.

+This is event was organised by the ICAEW's Sustainability & Climate Change Community.
 Non-members are able to join the Sustainability & Climate Change Community for free, please click here to subscribe.
-Please note you may need to wait 24 hours after subscribing to the Community before you can book to attend.

 Delegates will be sent links to all of the sessions just before Climate Summit week.
 Should you experience any difficulties booking onto the event, please go to our events support page - how to book.